Authentic Sopapillas Recipe: How to Make New Mexican Style in 25 Minutes

-If you're searching for a genuine sopapilla recipe, you've found the most reliable guide available.
+If you're searching for a genuine sopapilla recipe, you've found a trusted guide developed through extensive testing.
 These golden, pillowy pockets of fried dough require just 6 simple ingredients and 25 minutes to prepare.
 Our tested recipe delivers authentic New Mexican-style sopapillas with perfectly crisp exteriors and tender interiors every time - no special equipment needed.
-Skip the complicated science for now; here's exactly what you need to make traditional sopapillas at home:
+Here's exactly what you need to make traditional sopapillas at home:

 Basic Sopapilla Recipe